 Raw honey is a germ fighting powerhouse and also soothes and coats inflamed throats and tummies.

 This syrup is so easy to make, your kids can help!

-Stash it in the refrigerator for up to a month and take whenever you’ve been around germy people, feel a little run down or think you might be catching something.
+Stash it in the refrigerator for around 2 weeks and take whenever you’ve been around germy people, feel a little run down or think you might be catching something.

 Ginger & Lemon Balm Cold & Flu Syrup

 - around 1/4 cup chopped, fresh lemon balm leaves (or 1/8 cup dried)